What foods should you have during Suhoor?

 Eat meals based around small portions of starchy carbohydrates.
-Have whole grain sources of starchy carbohydrates, such as granary bread, wholegrain cereals, lentils, oats, quinoa, buckwheat, bulgar wheat, couscous.
+Have whole grain sources of starchy carbohydrates, such as granary bread, wholegrain cereals, lentils, oats, quinoa, buckwheat, bulgar wheat and couscous.

 These foods release energy slowly which can help to maintain your blood glucose levels and make you feel less hungry.